elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 <img class=equation src="https://latex.codecogs.com/svg.image?F_0=S_0e^{(r-q)T}" alt="F_0=(S_0-I)e^{rt}">

-Where q is the average yield during the life of the contract (continuous compounding)
+Where q is the average yield during the life of the contract (continuous compounding), For storage costs, use(+u) instead of (-q).
+Use q = rf for currencies.
+For cost of carry, use c (storage cost plus interest cost) in place of r.

 ### Forward Pricing Example 1